RINEARN/rinpn/README.md

 <a id="how-to-implement-plugin"></a>
 ### Step-4.
-How to Implement Embedded Variables/Functions in Java&reg; - Java&reg;言語で組み込み変数/関数を実装する
+How to Implement Built-in Variables/Functions in Java&reg; - Java&reg;言語で組み込み変数/関数を実装する

-You can implement new embedded variables and function in the Java&reg; programming language.
+You can implement new built-in variables and function in the Java&reg; programming language.
 In this way, compared to defining variables/functions as script code (in the step-3), high-functionality of Java&reg; might be the great merit.
 On the other hand, it requres Java&reg; Development Kit (JDK) to compile implemented code.